Secured-Finance/contracts/CONTRIBUTING.md

-# Contributing to USDFC
+# Contributing to Secured Finance Contracts

-Thank you for your interest in contributing to the USDFC project!
+Thank you for your interest in contributing to the Secured Finance Contracts project!
 This document outlines the guidelines and processes for contributing to this repository.

 ## Getting Started